Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Worksoft-Certify.md

 The following fields can be specified on this screen:

-- **Trace Logging** -- When selected, this will log additional trace and debugging information to the Windows Event Log.
+- **Trace Logging**: When selected, this will log additional trace and debugging information to the Windows Event Log.
 This should not be selected in a production environment.
-- **Certify User** -- This should be populated with a valid username that can login to the Worksoft Certify database that you are using
+- **Certify User**: This should be populated with a valid username that can login to the Worksoft Certify database that you are using
-- **Certify Password** -- This should be populated with a valid password for the user specified in the previous field that can login to the Worksoft Certify database that you are using
+- **Certify Password**: This should be populated with a valid password for the user specified in the previous field that can login to the Worksoft Certify database that you are using
-- **Test Timeout** -- This tells RemoteLaunch how long to let the Worksoft Certify tests run (in seconds) in the event one of the tests were to not finish property.
+- **Test Timeout**: This tells RemoteLaunch how long to let the Worksoft Certify tests run (in seconds) in the event one of the tests were to not finish property.
 Once the test report is generated, RemoteLaunch will stop execution, regardless of this setting.
-- **Report Generation Time** -- This is how long (in seconds) RemoteLaunch should wait after Worksoft Certify has finished before reading the test report (for sending to Spira).
+- **Report Generation Time**: This is how long (in seconds) RemoteLaunch should wait after Worksoft Certify has finished before reading the test report (for sending to Spira).
 It ensures that Worksoft Certify has enough time to finish writing the report.

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and linking it to an automated Worksoft Certify test script.